griga23/shoe-store/lab1.md

   );
 ```

+NOTE: More information about Primary key constraint https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#primary-key-constraint

-Copy customer data from the original table
+Create a new Flink job to copy customer data from the original table to the new table
 ```
 INSERT INTO shoe_customers_keyed
   SELECT id, first_name, last_name, email